List of deleted state highways in California: State Route 256

-State Route 256 was a proposed highway from I-80 to State Route 65 north of Roseville, and was deleted in 1994.
+State Route 256 (SR 256) was a proposed highway from I-80 to State Route 65 north of Roseville, and was deleted in 1994.
 This was originally signed as part of Route 65, and of US 99E through Roseville.
 Route 256, a once adopted route for a west-side bypass of Roseville was rescinded by the California Transportation Commission in 1976 because of cost and difficulty of crossing the Southern Pacific Switchyard.

 State Route 274

-State Route 274 ran along Balboa Avenue, entirely within the city of San Diego.
+State Route 274 (SR 274) ran along Balboa Avenue, entirely within the city of San Diego.
 The highway started at I-5 in Pacific Beach before continuing east into Kearny Mesa and intersecting I-805 and SR 163 before ending at I-15.
 Balboa Avenue still exists as a road between I-5 and I-15.

 Balboa Avenue was constructed in Pacific Beach by 1956, and east into Clairemont by 1961.
 The Legislature designated the route as from I-5 to SR 103 in 1965, changing SR 103 to SR 15 in 1969.
 Between 1969 and 1970, Balboa Avenue was completed from I-5 to SR 163 and signed as SR 274.
 Completion of the route to I-15 was in place by 1982.
 A sinkhole 700 ft long and 65 ft deep opened at the I-15 interchange in 1998 after a storm across the region.
 The route was deleted from state laws in 1999, and given to the city of San Diego in 2001.

 State Route 285

-State Route 285 was defined in 1970 as Route 70 on West Street in Portola northwesterly to the north city limits, then to Lake Davis via Humbug Canyon, and then easterly to Grizzly Reservoir via the south shore of the lake.
+State Route 285 (SR 285) was defined in 1970 as SR 70 on West Street in Portola northwesterly to the north city limits, then to Lake Davis via Humbug Canyon, and then easterly to Grizzly Reservoir via the south shore of the lake.
 This was deleted in 1998 because of problems with the right of way and drainage.
 The route was never constructed.
 According to the Caltrans photolog, the old alignment for Route 285 essentially is exactly the same as existing West Street (in Portola) and Lake Davis Road northeast to Grizzly Road just northeast of the Big Grizzly Creek.